Family-friendly activities and resources for staying home | CBC News

 Send an audiogram

 We know this is a difficult time.
-We also know that there are a lot of good things happening in Windsor-Essex and surrounding communities.
+We also know that there are a lot of good things happening in Thunder Bay and surrounding communities.

 We're challenging our listeners and viewers to share the positive things they're seeing and hearing!
-Please send us a video or voice note/photo to community@cbc.ca by Thursday, April 10.
-You can also leave a message on our talkback line at 519-255-3400.
+Please email a voice note and a photo to community@cbc.ca by Thursday, April 10.

 A few suggestions to get you started: